 However, getting listed in Google places may not get you the business you expect, especially if you’re in a competitive industry and you’re competing against numerous other businesses.

-Local SEO is a specialist service so there’s no quick fixes for this, however, it doesn’t have to cost the earth and you can hire an expert in this field to enhance your websites local visibility, drive more foot-fall, improve sales or online enquiries.
+Local SEO is a specialist business marketing service so there’s no quick fixes for this, however, it doesn’t have to cost the earth and you can hire an expert in this field to enhance your websites local visibility, drive more foot-fall, improve sales or online enquiries.